pammacdotnet/TypstPaper/paper.typ

 - `mitex` integrates LaTeX math syntax into Typst, allowing users to write equations using familiar LaTeX commands.

 == Drawing capabilities
 Typst's visualize module#footnote[https://typst.app/docs/reference/visualize] offers a comprehensive suite of tools for creating vector graphics and data visualizations directly within documents.
-It supports a variety of shapes and elements, including circles, ellipses, rectangles, squares, lines, polygons, and Bézier curves, each customizable with parameters like fill, stroke and radius.
+It supports a variety of shapes and elements, including circles, ellipses, rectangles, squares, lines, polygons, and Bézier curves, each customizable with parameters like fill, stroke, and radius.

 // Should be different to show the diversity.
 #figure(